afurkank/vecquery_tune/README.md

 # Vector Query Optimizer

-## What it Does
+## How it works and what it does:

-This project aims to optimize the vector query results when you are using a custom embedding function to obtain vector embeddings from your documents.
-The custom embedding function can be any pre-trained BERT model from the HuggingFace library 'transformers'.

-This is useful when your query results are sometimes not related to your input.
+This project aims to allow easy fine-tuning and improvement of BERT models that are used as embedding models utilizing a Parameter Efficient Fine-Tuning(PEFT) method Low-Rank Adaptation(LoRA).

+Fine-tuning and improvement of embedding models are needed when you are querying over vector databases and the results are not what you expect.
+Using LoRA results in efficient fine-tuning while also preventing catastrophic forgetting.

-To see the improved results, this project also allows you to run inference easily, utilizing the open-source vector database ChromaDB.
+To see the improved results, this project also lets you run inference easily, utilizing the open-source vector database ChromaDB.

-## How it Works

-The structure of the custom embedding model is simply adding another linear layer on top of the base BERT model of your choice, and freezing the original BERT model's parameters before fine-tuning the weights of the linear layer.
-By doing this, it preserves the original knowledge of the BERT model, thus only improving the search results without causing 'forgetting'.

-Note: Even though 'forgetting' is prevented, I would still suggest you use a big dataset that covers most of the vector embeddings in your database if not all as there may still be a loss of previous knowledge.
+If you have a GPU, running scripts or using the package will automatically use it so you don't have to worry about it.
+***
 # How to Use